A marketing, growth and AI operating system for Vision 2 Estimating FY26 to FY28

 A note on this document

 This plan is V2E's, paid in full.
 The IP, the frameworks, the persona work, the campaign briefs and the operating system blueprint all belong to V2E.
 Use it however serves the business best.
-Including uploading it to ChatGPT, sharing with partners or handing it to whichever team or agency executes the build.
+Including uploading it to ChatGPT (see Section 13 for instructions and prompts), sharing with partners or handing it to whichever team or agency executes the build.

 12. Methodology and Sources